json-schema-org/json-schema-spec/jsonschema-core.md

 JSON parsers may not be able to represent in memory the full range of values describable by JSON.

-### Mathematical Integers {#integers}

-Some programming languages and parsers use different internal representations for floating point numbers than they do for integers.

-For consistency, integer JSON numbers SHOULD NOT be encoded with a fractional part.

 ### Regular Expressions {#regex}

 Keywords MAY use regular expressions to express constraints, or constrain the